OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 To prevent this vulnerability, a new method called `isValidFragment` was added in Android 4.4 KitKat (API Level 19).
 It allows developers to override this method and define the fragments that may be used in this context.

-The default implementation returns "true" on versions older than Android 4.4 KitKat (API Level 19); it will throw an exception on later versions.
+The default implementation returns `true` on versions older than Android 4.4 KitKat (API Level 19); it will throw an exception on later versions.

 #### Static Analysis